 Imagine you would like to design a function $B$ that takes the binary description of any single parameter function $A$ and any arbitrary input $x$, and find out whether $A$ will halt on input $x$.

-The Halting problem: Given a Turing Machine $A$ and an arbitrary input $x$, does $A(x)$ halt?
+The Halting problem (HALT): Given (the binary encoding of) any arbitrary Turing Machine $A$ and an arbitrary input $x$ to $A$, does $A(x)$ halt?

 This in effect describes the Halting problem, where $B$ is a universal Turing machine and $A$ can be any Turing Machine.
 It has been shown that there does not exist any such $B$ which solves this problem.
 Therefore the Halting problem cannot be decided, and is formally referred to as an undecidable problem.